manikandan-e/document/multi-host-postcode-gerrit.md

 This library is part of  the [phosphor-ipmi-host](https://github.com/openbmc/phosphor-host-ipmid) and get the postcode  from host through [phosphor-ipmi-ipmb](https://github.com/openbmc/ipmbbridge).

  - Register IPMI OEM postcode callback interrupt handler.
- - Extract postcode from IPMB  message (phosphor-ipm-host/phosphor-ipmi-ipmb).
+ - Extract postcode from IPMI message (phosphor-ipm-host/phosphor-ipmi-ipmb).
- - Send extracted postcode to phosphor-host-postd.
+ - Send extracted postcode to the phosphor-host-postd.

 ## phosphor-host-postd

 **Host discovery**
-      This feature adds to detect when hot plug-able host connected in the slot.
+      This feature adds to detect,  when the hot plug-able host connected in the slot.
-      Postcode D-bus interface needs to create based on host present(Host Field replaceable Unit D-bus interface ).
+      Postcode D-bus interface needs to be created based on host present discovery(Host Field replaceable Unit D-bus interface ).

- - Create, register and add dbus connection for "/xyz/openbmc_project/hostX/state/boot/raw" based on Host discovery as mentioned above..
+ - Create, register and add dbus connection for "/xyz/openbmc_project/hostX/state/boot/raw" based on Host discovery as mentioned above.
- - Add "Value" property to store current postcode from hostX(0,1,2.N).
  - Read each hosts postcode from fb-ipmi-oem postcode interrupt handler.
  - Send event to post-code-manager based on which host's postcode received from IPMB interface(xyz.openbmc_project.State.HostX.Boot.Raw.Value)
  - Read host position from dbus property (debug card).